UB-Mannheim/MBI-KG/code/README_code.md

-# Code for structuring the "Maschinenindustrie 1937" book

-* save page-xml files into `../data/raw_data/`.
+# Codes

+* ensure that PAGE-XML files are in `../data/ocr_output/`.
 * create a virtual environment `python -m venv venv`
 * activate the virtual environment `source venv/bin/activate`
 * install the dependencies `pip install -r requirements.txt`
+* run script `python book2entities.py`, it will create structured data in `../data/structured_data/`
+* run script `python entities2kg` to upload data into a Wikibase knowledge graph instance
-* run script `python book2entities.py`
+* run script `python semantify.py` to semantify strings in the knowledge graph

 ## Segmentation into segments with separate entities

-* see class PageTwoColumns
+* see class PageTwoColumns in book2entities.py
 * geometrically via coordinates
 * exceptions are taken into account

 ## Merging segments from consequent pages and getting the entities

-* see class Entities
+* see class Entities in book2entities.py
 * properties for entities are obtained via splitting using ':'
 * lines between ':' are unhyphenated and merged
 * dataframe with 5150 companies and 420 properties are saved into 'raw'-files